singletail/ctrl/README.md

 ## User Features

+- Nameplates: User-definable color coding, icon, and notes for any npc.
 - Extra-large minimap with sharp texture scaling.
 - Taunt tracker with sound alerts.
 - Info display with ping, taint status, etc.